 While there are some excellent backing tracks on here, and the audio sounds fantastic, we took issue with the way you read the music on screen.
 It simply runs from left to right, emulating the experience of reading sheet music, and that means you don't know what's coming up when you reach the end of the stave.
 Realistic, perhaps, but we prefer the scrolling display seen in other apps.

-How we tested online piano lessons and piano learning apps
+How we tested online piano lessons

 Our testing process for online piano lessons started with evaluating how easily each product can be purchased, downloaded and installed.
 Once the software was downloaded on our testing computer, we looked for all available features and took note of how easy it was to switch between lessons and songs.
-After we were comfortable navigating the software or app, we started taking beginner lessons.

 How much do online piano lessons cost?

-Important features of piano learning software
+Important features of online piano lessons

 MIDI compatibility